It0shiR1n/Hunt/README.md

-Just one simple tool to enumerate Dirs on websites and subdomains using your config DNS(/etc/resolv.conf)<br><br>
+Just a simple tool to enumerate Dirs on websites and subdomains using your config DNS(/etc/resolv.conf)<br><br>

 Compiling: cargo build and ./target/debug/Hunt "options"